Restoration

 There is no land management silver bullet.
 Each method has pros and cons:

-We propagate native plants to distribute to landowners and to use in our restoration projects and gardens.
+Separate from the Virginia Native Seed Project, we propagate native plants to distribute to landowners and to use in our restoration projects and gardens.
 Each year we collect seeds of 70+ species of native plants.
 We store seeds for native meadow plantings and we grow seedlings; each year we sell around 1,500 plants.
-We focus our propagation efforts on herbaceous perennials and grasses, with an emphasis on species that are not available from commercial seed sellers.
-We are also working with partner organizations and individuals to plant rows of priority species for seed production.
+We focus our propagation efforts on herbaceous perennials and grasses and shrubs with an emphasis on species that are not available from commercial seed sellers.

 Our Gardens